webappsolution/sencha-cafe-townsend/README.md

 *  Lazy loading of views on demand - CafeTownsend
 *  Better DeftJS support so all dependencies are lazy loaded as opposed to at startup - CafeTownsend
-*  Unit Tests with Jasmine - Sencha Extensions & CafeTownsend (In Progress)
+*  Unit Tests with Jasmine - FlowMVC & CafeTownsend (In Progress)
-*  Functional Tests with Siesta - Sencha Extensions & CafeTownsend
+*  Functional Tests with Siesta - FlowMVC & CafeTownsend
 *  Build Support - CafeTownsend
 *  Generate documentation with JSDuck
 *  Inject logger and use something other than console.log() which bombs in browsers like IE6